MicrosoftDocs/entra-docs/docs/id-governance/scenarios/govern-the-guest-lifecycle-new-project.md

 Understanding these scenarios helps in designing appropriate access controls and ensuring smooth collaboration with external individuals.

 ## Solution outline
-An external parnter/user scenario and solution can be split into the 4 main parts which are covered in this docuemnt.
+A business partner and external user solution is comprised of the following which are covered in this docuemnt.
 They are:

 :::image type="content" source="media/external-guest-new/govern-access-1.png" alt-text="Conceputal drawing of governing access to your resources." lightbox="media/external-guest-new/govern-access-1.png":::